vess-dev/vess-dev.github.io/_posts/2021-08-13-the-last-artwork.md

 The blood that found its way to an edge and then down a side was let to dry.

-The marble piece was stained red, and eventually it would sell for millions.
+The marble piece was stained with a dozen tiny stranded rivers of red.

-It, after some legal dispute, was placed in a big building with a small placard that read:
+Eventually it would sell for millions, and after some legal dispute, would be placed in a big building with a small placard that read:

 <u>"The Last Artwork"</u>